 - Go into the attic during the day time.
 Look at the ceiling and look for any holes with the sun shining through.
 Mark where the hole is by placing a straw in the hole so you can see it from on top of the roof.

 - Start at the highest point of your roof and work your way down on each side.
 Look for any shingles that are damaged, wind-lifted, or bulging.
 Replace these shingles as they could be the cause of any leak you may have.
 While on the roof, also inspect the chimney for cracks or damage.

 - Inspect the gutters and downspouts for any blockages.
 Clogged gutters can back up drainage water, which can get under the flashing on the house and cause leaks.

 Drying off the ceiling and fixing any cracks will not solve the problem of a ceiling leak.
 Finding the source is the only way to truly stop the leak.
 If you find that the ceiling leak is coming from a plumbing line, then you’ll need to call a plumber to come fix it for you.
 Who better than Service Plus Heating, Cooling & Plumbing?
-Our experts are available 24 hours a day, 7 days a week to fix any plumbing emergency you may have.
+Our experts are ready to tackle any problem you’re dealing with.
 Have any questions about plumbing repair?
 Give us a call at (317) 434-2627!